 Recently Adopted Accounting Pronouncements - In the first quarter of 2016 we adopted Accounting Standards Update ("ASU") No. 2015-16 "Business Combinations (Topic 805): Simplifying the Accounting for Measurement-Period Adjustments" (ASU 2015-16).
-ASU 2015-16 requires an entity to: recognize adjustments to provisional amounts that are identified during the measurement period in the reporting period in which the adjustment amounts are determined; record, in the same period's financial statements, the effect on earnings of changes in depreciation, amortization, or other income effects, if any, as a result of the change to the provisional amounts, calculated as if the accounting had been completed at the acquisition date; and present separately on the face of the income statement or disclose in the notes the portion of the amount recorded in currentperiod earnings by line item that would have been recorded in previous reporting periods if the adjustment to the provisional amounts had been recognized as of the acquisition date.
+ASU 2015-16 requires an entity to: recognize adjustments to provisional amounts that are identified during the measurement period in the reporting period in which the adjustment amounts are determined; record, in the same period's financial statements, the effect on earnings of changes in depreciation, amortization, or other income effects, if any, as a result of the change to the provisional amounts, calculated as if the accounting had been completed at the acquisition date; and present separately on the face of the income statement or disclose in the notes the portion of the amount recorded in current-period earnings by line item that would have been recorded in previous reporting periods if the adjustment to the provisional amounts had been recognized as of the acquisition date.
 The adoption of this authoritative guidance did not impact on our condensed consolidated financial statements.

 Recently Issued Accounting Pronouncements - On March 31, 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-09, "Compensation - Stock Compensation" (Topic 718).
 The FASB issued this update to improve the accounting for employee share-based payments.
 It affects all organizations that issue share-based payment awards to their employees.
 Several aspects of the accounting for share-based payment award transactions are simplified, including: (a) income tax consequences; (b) classification of awards as either equity or liabilities; and (c) classification on the statement of cash flows.
-The updated guidance is effective for annual periods beginning after December 15, 2016, including interim periods within those fiscal years.
-We are currently evaluating the impact that the new guidance will have on our consolidated financial statements.
+The updated guidance is effective for annual periods beginning after December 15, 2016, including interim periods within those fiscal years, with early adoption permitted.
+We are currently evaluating potential early adoption of this standard during fiscal 2016, but do not expect the adoption of this standard to have a material effect on our Consolidated Statements of Operations or Consolidated Balance Sheets.